 109.1 Rapid City Mechanical Board.
-There is established the Rapid City Mechanical Board which shall consist of the Mechanical Inspector, three mechanical contractors licensed by the City, two mechanical installers licensed by the City, a representative from a related wholesale business, a natural gas supplier, a propane gas supplier, a representative from the refrigeration industry, a representative from the appliance industry, and a representative from the mechanical engineering profession.
+There is continued, as existed prior to adoption of this Section, the Rapid City Mechanical Board which shall consist of the Mechanical Inspector, three mechanical contractors licensed by the City, two mechanical installers licensed by the City, a representative from a related wholesale business, a natural gas supplier, a propane gas supplier, a representative from the refrigeration industry, a representative from the appliance industry, and a representative from the mechanical engineering profession.
 The Building Official shall serve at the board meetings in the absence of the Mechanical Inspector.
 The members of such board shall be appointed by the Mayor, subject to the approval of the Council to two-year terms.
 The members of the board, except for the Mechanical Inspector, shall serve without compensation for such service.
 A quorum shall consist of 5 board members to conduct official business.